micromdm/nanocmd/docs/operations-guide.md

 ```

 Would try to make sure that the profiles with the names of `dock`, `munki`, and `pppc` in the profile subsystem are installed (if they are not already) while making sure the `uakel` profile is removed (if it is installed).

+### Lock Workflow

+* Workflow name: `io.micromdm.wf.lock.v1`
+* Start value/context: (n/a)

+The lock workflow sends the device a lock command using a random PIN code that is escrowed to the inventory subsytem.